lexingxie/cmLab/content/post/invert_random_walk_problem.md

 ##### posted by _Lexing Xie_

 Markov chains and random walk on graphs are long-standing subjects in applied math and related disciplines.
-Given a markov chain / transition matrix / graph, properties of the random walk such as steady state distribution, mixing time and so on .
-It seems that only in recent years the inverse problem has started gaining interest -- that is, given _some measurements_ after random walk on a graph, infer _some version_ of the graph.
+Given a markov chain / transition matrix / graph, properties of the random walk such as steady state distribution, mixing time are well-studied.
+Only in recent years, however, the inverse problem has started gaining interest -- that is, given _some measurements_ after random walk on a graph, infer _some version_ of the graph.
 This blog post compares three related but different problem settings in recent literature from `(Kumar15)`, `(Mackay15)` and `(Xie13)`.

 <!--more-->